SukhyiY/ELK/README.md

 # ELK
-ELK which installed with docker-compose
+ELK which can be installed with docker-compose